Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 `first_letter_udf = udf(first_letter_function)`

-So once you create a UDF functions you would pass from a Python function to a Pyspark function
+So once you create a UDF functions you would pass FROM a Python function to a Pyspark function

 ```
-from pyspark.sql.functions import col
+FROM pyspark.sql.functions import col
-display(sales_df.select(first_letter_udf(col("email"))))
+display(sales_df.SELECT(first_letter_udf(col("email"))))
 ```

 **How to make a Register UDF function availabe in SQL ?**